rujia/fritter/README.md

 Grading Directions:

 My additional feature allows users to favorite posts they can see and see how many favorites each post has.
+A user can both view posts of users they follow and favorite or unfavorite each post, including their own.
+Each post also displays the number of favorites it has, followed by the name of the users that favorited it.

-Additionally, I allow a user's tweet to submit only if there is something written.
-This way, there will not be unintentional blank posts.
+I allow a user's tweet to submit only if there is something written.
+This way, there will not be unintentional blank posts. https://github.com/6170-fa14/rujiazha_proj2/blob/master/routes/users.js#L78

+I modified the checklogin function to return true or false.
+By doing so, I can put in an if-else statement in each method to make sure that code to be executed when a user is logged in is only run if a user is logged in.
+The precaution taken here is necessary because the code after res.redirect() can be run before redirect is executed. https://github.com/6170-fa14/rujiazha_proj2/blob/master/routes/users.js#L8

+In my follow users page, I categorized users into the users that are followed from the users that are not followed, so it is easier for the user to see which users to follow/unfollow.
+Upon following a user, the page immediately updates and places the user in the appropriate category. https://github.com/6170-fa14/rujiazha_proj2/blob/master/routes/users.js#L56

 Data Model: